orelmousaffi/codepuzzle2-python3/README.md

 # Art of Code Dojo 4 - String Calculator

 On this session we'll build a string calculator with support to the sum operation with TypeScript and time slot pairing.
+The focus of this session is to practice and experiment with TypeScript.
+The tests were already written ahead of time and will guide you 'step-by-step' to implement the kata.

 ## Table of contents
 - [Getting started with this repository](#getting-started-with-this-repository)